davidecesarano/Embryo-Container/README.md

 # Embryo Container
-Embryo Container is a small Dependency Injection Container for PHP.
+Embryo Container is a small and PSR-11 compatible Dependency Injection Container for PHP.

 ## Requirements
 * PHP >= 7.1